Why Small Daily Actions Matter More Than Big Plans

 Once you’ve completed your tiny task, it’s so much easier to keep going.
 When you take the pressure off, you make starting feel effortless, which sets you up for success.
 You might find yourself doing more than you planned because you started small, and that’s the magic of the Two-Minute Rule.

-Darren Hardy wrote an entire book about this called The Compound Effect, and it explains how small, consistent actions build up over time to create massive results.
+Darren Hardy wrote an entire book about this called The Compound Effect, and it explains how small, consistent actions build up over time to create noticeable changes over time.

 Let’s say you have two people: